AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/graph-simulation.md

 The Graph Simulation interface can be divided into three sections:

+>[!BEGINTABS]

+>[!TAB Events]

-* Events: Use the **[!UICONTROL Events]** panel to add identities to simulate a graph.
+Events: Use the **[!UICONTROL Events]** panel to add identities to simulate a graph.
 A fully qualified identity must have an identity namespace and its corresponding identity value.
 You must add at least two identities in order to simulate a graph.
 You can also select **[!UICONTROL Load Example]** to input a pre-configured event and algorithm setup.

 ![The events panel of the Graph Simulation tool.](../images/graph-simulation/events.png)

+>[!TAB Algorithm configuration]

-* Algorithm Configuration: Use the **[!UICONTROL Algorithm Configuration]** panel to add and configure the optimization algorithm for your namespaces.
+Algorithm configuration: Use the **[!UICONTROL Algorithm configuration]** panel to add and configure the optimization algorithm for your namespaces.
 You can drag and drop a namespace to modify their respective priority ranking.
 You can also select **[!UICONTROL Unique Per Graph]** to determine if a namespace is unique.

 ![The algorithm configuration of the Graph Simulation tool.](../images/graph-simulation/algorithm-configuration.png)

+>[!TAB Simulated graph viewer]

-* Simulated Graph Viewer: The simulated graph viewer displays the resulting graph based on the events you added and the algorithm that you configured.
+Simulated Graph Viewer: The simulated graph viewer displays the resulting graph based on the events you added and the algorithm that you configured.
 A straight line between two nodes means that a link is established.
 A dotted line indicates that a link has been removed.

 ![The simulated graph viewer panel, with an example of a simulated graph.](../images/graph-simulation/simulated-graph.png)

+>[!ENDTABS]

 ## Add events